jinouchi/fim/README.md

 # How to use this tool

-On the control system, clone this repo and run
+On the test system, clone this repo and run

 cd fim